Our History

 Guided by the League's Legislative Affairs Office, the coalition was successful at having legislation proposed to allow new cities to be able to access the Vehicle License Fee (VLF) property tax revenue stream, a funding source made available to every one of existing cities in California but disallowed for any new city.
 In the 2017-2018 and again in the 2019-2020 legislative session, the Assembly Local Government Committee enthusiastically approved legislation to adjust VLF amounts, only to have the bills rejected without debate or comment by the Assembly Appropriations Commiittee.
 Links to those VLF bills are available in our Library.

 By the time the Covid emergency had ended, the group had revamped its website and strengthened its resolve.
-As of 2023, the coalition had grown to 19 communities across 13 counties.
+By 2023, the coalition had grown to 19 communities across 13 counties.
+In July 2024, the City of Mountain House was officially established, making Mountain House the first member of our "alumni club".
+That same month Stratford (in Kings County) joined us.
+So, as of 2024, our coalition continues at 19 communities across 13 counties.